Looking for support for your finance function? Book a time with an expert.

 Using the Wrong Part of the Balance Sheet

-Mistake: Confusing total assets with total equity or total liabilities, or accidentally including only current assets while excluding property, plant, and equipment
+Error: Confusion between total assets and total equity, total liabilities, or wrongly including only the current assets and not the property, plant, and equipment.

 Solution: Always verify that your calculation includes all asset categories: current assets plus non-current assets, and double-check your balance sheet totals against published financial statements or refer to GAAP balance sheet requirements for proper classification